top of page

 Following this success, Sophie went on to play the role of Rosina in Opera Australia’s 2020 NSW School’s Tour of The Barber of Seville.
 During this time, Sophie was awarded the prestigious Australian Opera Awards Committee Dame Joan Sutherland Award.

-On the concert stage, Sophie has performed with the Opera Australia orchestra on many occasions, most notably for HSBC Opera in the Gardens and Opera Gala at Uluru.
+On the concert stage, Sophie has performed with the Opera Australia orchestra on many occasions, most notably for the HSBC Opera in the Gardens and Opera Gala at Uluru.
 She has also had the privilege of performing with Orchestra Victoria for BMW Opera for All, as well as with the Willoughby Symphony Orchestra under the baton of Dr Nicholas Milton AM for their A Star-Spangled Gala.